-To change these parameters in iManager:
+To change these parameters in Identity Console:

-- 1 Click Identity Manager > Identity Manager Overview, then click Search to search for the driver set that is associated with the driver. - 2 Browse to the driver, then click the upper right corner of the driver icon. - 3 Click Edit Properties > Driver Configuration > Driver Parameters. - 4 Review the driver parameters in Table 9-1, and decide if you need to make any changes.
+- 1 Click Identity Manager Administration, then select the driver set that is associated with the driver. - 2 Browse to the driver, then click the driver icon. - 3 Click Configuration > Driver Parameters. - 4 Review the driver parameters in Table 9-1, and decide if you need to make any changes.